plone/plone.contentrules/plone/contentrules/README.txt

 plone.contentrules is a pure Zope 3 implementation of a content rules engine.
 Content rules are managed by the user, and may be likened to email filter rules or Apple's Automator.
 A user creates a Rule, and composes a sequence of rule elements, specifically Conditions and Actions.
-Rules are managed relative to a context via a Rule Manager.
+Rules are assigned to a context via a Rule Assignment Manager.

 An event handler in the application layer (such as the complementary plone.app.contentrules package) will query a Rule Manager for all applicable